MicrosoftDocs/visualstudio-docs/mac/vsmac-for-windows-users.md

 ## Keyboard shortcuts

 As developers, many of you will be accustomed to using the keyboard for your tasks and navigation.
 Some keys on the keyboard are common between Macs and Windows PCs.
-You could be forgiven for thinking that keyboard actions such as copy and paste use the same key combinations.
+You might think that keyboard actions such as copy and paste use the same key combinations.
 This is not always the case.
 Fortunately, you can change your key bindings in Visual Studio for Mac to closely match those of Visual Studio in Windows.

 ::: moniker range="vsmac-2019"